A Side of Sweet

 Make the tartlets:

-1. Cut the butter into the flour until the mixture resembles course breadcrumbs.
+1. Cut the butter into the flour using a pastry cutter until the mixture resembles course breadcrumbs.

-2. Stir in the sugar, then add the egg yolk until just combined.
+2. Stir in the sugar and salt, then add the egg and stir with a fork until just combined.
 Use your hands to work the mixture into a dough.
+It might seem too dry at first, but as you mix it it will start to come together.

-3. Roll the dough out on a floured surface.
+3. Roll the dough out on a floured surface to 1/8-inch thick*.

-4. Cut the pastry into rounds with a cookie cutter and press into mini muffin tins.
-Optional :: Use a fork to make the crust design you see in the photos.
-Freeze for 30 minutes.
+4. Cut the pastry into rounds with a cookie cutter** and press into mini muffin tins.
+Freeze for 30 minutes prior to baking to prevent shrinking.

-5. Bake at 350Β° F for 20 minutes or until golden.
+5. Bake at 350° Fahrenheit for 20 minutes or until golden.
 Set aside to cool.

 Make the lemon curd: